charlescampbell/charlescampbell.me/README.md

 `test` : Any form of testing
 `lint` : Rubocop fixes

-#### Pull Requests

-Before raising a pull request make sure that rubocop and rspec both come back passing.

-`make pr`: Runs rubocop and rspec local

-### Release
+## Release

-To create a release run `make new-version` this will tag the release based on the commit history and automatically bump the version and generate the changelog.

-### Deployment

-`bundle exec cap production deploy`
+1. Run `make new-version` this will:
+   - Look at the previous version and the commits to workout the version
+   - Bump the version in the version file
+   - Generate a changelog using the conventional commits
+   - Tag and commit the new release
+2. Run `make deploy` this will:
+   - Run `cap production deploy` and release the app